vyvyd/resiliency-with-arrowkt/README.md

 ## Details

+### Using Reslience4J with ArrowKT

-The two extension functions can be seen [here](https://github.com/vyvyd/resiliency-with-arrowkt/blob/main/src/main/kotlin/com/kotlin/resiliency/external/resilience4j/Resilience4JExtensions.kt).
+This is done through the two extension functions [here](https://github.com/vyvyd/resiliency-with-arrowkt/blob/main/src/main/kotlin/com/kotlin/resiliency/external/resilience4j/Resilience4JExtensions.kt).

-The implementation isolates the core Reslience4J code to the above two extension methods.
-The code evaluates the `Either` object that is returned by the `supplier`, and throws an `Exception` incase the result is an `Either.Left`.

-This thrown exception triggers the Resilience4J logic to kick in.
-Any known exceptions thrown by the library are again converted back into an `Either`.

-This seems to be easiest way to do this.
+The methods evaluate a provided supplier returning an `Either` object.
+If the `Either` resolves to an `Either.Left`, an exception is thrown which kicks in the Resilience4J behavior.

 **However, there are other ways to do this**